 They look up to and emulate female role models for direction about how to live as a woman in our society.
 Today, these women are generally excessively or overly thin.
 This is not healthy physically or psychologically.

 The media perpetuates these images, but it is also in a unique position to actually change perceptions and make a real difference through a shift in editorial policy.

 A change in what they see on the pages of prestigious magazines could transform the image that young girls strive for and hopefully save some of them from the misery and tyranny of an eating disorder.

 Eating disorders are complex conditions and often require a number of different professionals working together to treat them.
 The health consequences of an ongoing eating disorder can be severe and sometimes fatal.
 The sooner an eating disorder diagnosis is made, the sooner treatment can begin and the greater the chances of a successful recovery.

 It can be difficult for anyone to acknowledge that they have an eating disorder but professional help should always be sought as soon as possible.
 Anorexia needs specialist help to treat both the psychological causes and its physical effects.

 Contacting a GP is often the easiest way to get help and further treatment.
 They may offer psychological counselling or dietary counselling, or refer the individual to a specialist for further assessment.
 This may lead to outpatient treatment or, if more serious, day or inpatient treatment.
-A full recovery from an eating disorder is highly achievable, particularly when help is sought early on and treatment followed through a structured programme such as those offered by the Priory Group's network of hospitals nationwide.
-Treatment for an eating disorder can be life-changing but in an ideal world, where success and beauty are not measured by how THIN an individual looks, weight and food issues would not be so prevalent.
+A full recovery from an eating disorder is highly achievable, particularly when help is sought early on and treatment is followed through a structured programme such as those offered by the Priory Group's network of hospitals nationwide.
+Treatment for an eating disorder can be life-changing but in an ideal world, where success and beauty are not measured by how thin an individual looks, weight and food issues would not be so prevalent.